 • Market risk can materialise due to macroeconomic factors and may have an impact on a particular instrument or more broadly on currency markets as a whole.

-• There is no direct risk to returns from market risk, however there is the potential for opportunity cost because whilst entering into one of the contracts above guarantees a known rate of exchange on delivery, it is possible that on expiry Spot market conditions could be preferable to those agreed in the contract and thus a client may have been in a better position having not initially entered into the hedge.
+• There is no direct risk to returns from market risk, however there is the potential for opportunity cost because whilst entering into one of the contracts guarantees a known rate of exchange at maturity, it is possible that on expiry the prevailing FX spot market rate could be preferable to those agreed in the Forward contract and thus a client may have been in a better position having not initially entered into the hedge.

 • Credit Risk